IHE/PCC.APS/input/pagecontent/issues.md

 - APSOpenIssue_012: Seeking Comment -- WE found multiple ways to represent smoking in IPS, IHE, and US-Core.
 These differences include smoking tabbaco status Vs use observations.
 IPS and US CORE only deffins the smoking status of the patient and have their value sets in LOINC and SNOMED-CT, respectively.
 IHE Deffins the social history smoking observation around the use of tabbacoo and has a value set deffined for packs per unit of measure.
 - APSOpenIssue_013: Seeking Comment -- For Social History drug use, IHE currently specifies a SNOMED-CT code for the observation type with no constrain to the responce.
 IPS and US core do not use this data element.
 There is a loinc code (74204-9) which is deffined for United States national trauma data.
 Seeking input for any updates to the value.
 - APSOpenIssue_014: The Social Histroy Employment observation is omitted as structured work concepts, including employer, are addressed using the Occupational Data For Health
+- APSOpenIssue_015: * $sct#21840007   "Prior Menses Date" Removed because it is a repeat concept wiht the same code as "date of last menstral period".
+CP may need to be made on the CDA APS to remove as well
+- APSOpenIssue_016: * $sct#49882001   "Rash or viral illness since LMP"  Removed because it is a repeat concept wiht the same code as "Rash since LMP".
+CP may need to be made on the CDA APS to remove as well
+- APSOpenIssue_017: * $loinc#30525-0   "Age, Patient Quantitative"  Removed because it is a repeat concept wiht the same code as "age".
+CP may need to be made on the CDA APS to remove as well
+- APSOpenIssue_018: * $loinc#20450-3   "Alpha-1-Fetoprotein Multiple of the Median, Serum Quantitative Calculated"  Removed because it is a repeat concept wiht the same code as "Alpha-1-Fetoprotein".
+CP may need to be made on the CDA APS to remove as well
+- APSOpenIssue_019: * $sct#171054004   "Special Diet"   Removed because it is a repeat concept wiht the same code as "Nutrition and weight gain counseling".
+CP may need to be made on the CDA APS to remove as well
+- APSOpenIssue_020: * $sct#66961001   "Second Trimester Childbirth classes/hospital facilities"  Removed because it is a repeat concept wiht the same code as "Childbirth classes/hospital facilities".
+CP may need to be made on the CDA APS to remove as well